 There are a number of different systems to choose from, but their differing features, costs and contract terms can make it hard to compare them.
 To minimize costs and maximize benefits, look for a system that only involves a monthly fee (about $35 on average), does not charge a device fee, and features an in-house response service rather than an outsourced one.

 This last point is particularly important.
 When your loved one hits that button, you want a response from a trained, competent professional who can calmly contact emergency services and stay on the line until help arrives.
 LifeStation and Rescue Alert are two companies who offer this simple fee structure and reliable service.

 - Free Walkers or Rollators

-A walker will run you around $40 (rollators are a little more expensive).
-That can be a lot of money for a cash-strapped senior.
-If you are looking for a discounted or free walker, try thrift stores such as Goodwill, which operates stores throughout the country and has very reasonable prices.
-Hospitals and nursing homes may periodically dispose of reliable, used equipment that may be ideal for you.
+A walker will typically cost at least $40, and rollators are even more expensive.
+That can be a lot of money for a senior.
+If you are looking for a discounted or free mobility aid, try thrift stores and local non-profit organizations.
+Hospitals and nursing homes may also periodically dispose of reliable, used equipment at a lower price point.

 - Residential Repair Services

-I have used many of these services to assist me in my role as a caregiver and hope that this list of free and discounted services is useful to you and your family as well.
+I have used many of these services to assist me in my role as a caregiver and hope that this list is useful to you and your family as well.

-Tony Rovere became involved with seniors and caregiving after his mother's heart attack forced him to navigate the government bureaucracy that comes with caregiving.
-His website, StuffSeniorsNeed.com, is a resource for seniors and caregivers who can benefit from his personal experience as a caregiver.
+Tony Rovere became involved with seniors and caregiving after his mother suffered a heart attack.
+His website, StuffSeniorsNeed.com, is a resource for seniors and caregivers who can benefit from his personal experiences as a caregiver.